Grawl/vite-react-ts-ssg/readme.md

 > **[SSG](https://dev.to/anshuman_bhardwaj/what-the-heck-is-ssg-static-site-generation-explained-with-nextjs-5cja)** – stands for **S**erver **S**ide **G**eneration, or **S**tatic **S**ite **G**enerator – is a technique to generate static HTML + JS + CSS out of `.tsx` / `.ts` / preprocessors sources

+# Create a project using this template

+> npx degit Grawl/vite-react-ts-ssg

+You can add desirable folder name in the end of that command to copy template into it

 # `yarn dev` to start developing

 You can copy `.env.example` as `.env` and change development server port